symfony-cmf/symfony-cmf-docs/bundles/create/configuration.rst

 You can specify a service implementing ``Midgard\CreatePHP\RdfMapperInterface`` that will handle objects that need to be stored by the REST handler of CreatePHP.
-You need to either specify this service, enable phpcr or orm persistence or provide a ``cmf_create.mapper`` tagged mapper for this bundle to work.
+You need to either specify this service, enable phpcr or orm persistence or define one or more services that implement the ``Midgard\CreatePHP\RdfChainableMapperInterface`` and tag them with ``cmf_create.mapper``.

 .. _config-create-persistence:

 ``persistence``
 ~~~~~~~~~~~~~~~

-This defines the persistence driver and associated classes.
-The default
+This defines a persistence driver for Doctrine PHPCR-ODM documents or Doctrine ORM entities.
-persistence configuration has the following configurations.
+If you specify neither, see :ref:`config-create-object-mapper-service-id`.

 ``phpcr``
 .........